- Can help reduce alcohol consumption in dependent individuals.

 - May accelerate the breakdown of toxic metabolites in alcohol.

-The root and flowers of kudzu have been used in traditional Chinese Medicine for over 2,500 years to treat various disorders including migraine, hypertension, pain and ankylosis of the neck and shoulders, as well as for hangovers and lowering alcohol consumption.
+The root and flowers of kudzu have been used in traditional Chinese Medicine for over 2,500 years to treat various disorders, including:

 |Daily serving: 6 capsules

 |Kudzu root extract standardised to 40% isoflavones||3 000 mg|

 |Other ingredients: Acacia gum, rice bran.|